What is Multicast?

 Ethernet Multicast

-In ethernet multicast, IPv4 multicast packets are encapsulated into ethernet frames where the first octet of the destination MAC address is 01 or, more specifically, the least-significant bit of the first octet is equal to 1.
-These ethernet frames are sent to all devices on the local network.
+In ethernet multicast, IPv4 multicast packets are encapsulated into Ethernet frames where the first octet of the destination MAC address is 01 or, more specifically, the least-significant bit of the first octet is equal to 1.
+These Ethernet frames are sent to all devices on the local network.

 Multicast MAC address.